-- Plants require Macro and Microelements for optimal growth; Some important include nitrogen (N), phosphorus (P), potassium (K), sulfur (S), calcium (Ca), magnesium (Mg) and micronutrients zinc, boron, copper, iron manganese and molybdenum.
+- Plants require Macro and Microelements for optimal growth; Some important ones include nitrogen (N), phosphorus (P), potassium (K), sulfur (S), calcium (Ca), magnesium (Mg) and micronutrients zinc, boron, copper, iron manganese and molybdenum.
 Nutrient deficiencies or toxicities will negatively plant growth, development and yield.

 - Boron is important for pollen tube growth and pollen grain germination.
-Thus, its deficiency leads to low flower set and malformation of soybeans grains.
-Boron deficiency causes malformation of the pollen tube and results in an increase of flower abortion, thus reducing soybean yield potential.
+Thus, its deficiency leads to a low flower set and malformation of soybeans grains.
+Boron deficiency causes malformation of the pollen tube and results in an increase in flower abortion, thus reducing soybean yield potential.
 Therefore it very important nutrient to ensure a good yield.
 Flower abortion can cause low seed production because there are no seeds in the pods that would have been formed if the flower had not been aborted.
 Flower abortion can also give rise to flat or empty pods which reduce yields

 - One possible solution to help reduce flower bud abortion is by applying calcium chloride(CaCl) to the soil during the flowering stage.
 This may help to maintain high GA3 levels in the plant sap, which will help to ensure higher seed production.
 It is recommended that the farmers should also apply Nutrients such as Nitrogen, Phosphorus and Potassium in order to maintain these levels in the plant sap.